paulthatjazz/limmma-scripts/README.md

 ## LIMMMA Scripts

-A collection of scripts used to prepare data for the LIMMMMA platform
+A collection of scripts used to prepare data for the LIMMMA platform